-Automotive technicians are one of the most important people in the 21st century.
+Automotive technician are one of the most important people in the 21st century.
 As we progress more with technological advances, we also need enough people in the maintenance industry.

 Who is an automotive technician?